What Are Mortgages: How Mortgages Work Explained in Simple Terms

 A mortgage lets people buy a home without having all the cash upfront.
 It’s a loan from a bank or another lender that you pay back over time, often 25 to 30 years.
 The house acts as security for the loan.

-If you don’t make your monthly payments, the lender can take your home.
+If you don’t make your monthly payments, the lender can repossess your home.

 Getting a mortgage means you can become a homeowner sooner.
 You borrow money to purchase the property and agree to pay it back with interest.
 This way, you invest in what’s likely your biggest asset while spreading the cost over many years.